AltSchool/dynamic-rest/README.md

 # Features

-To understand the DREST API features, lets consider a demo model with a corresponding viewset, serializer, and route.
+To understand the DREST API features, let us consider a demo model with a corresponding viewset, serializer, and route.
 This will look very familiar to anybody who has worked with DRF:

 ```python